 After breakfast we set off on our drive, energised by the sun that continued to beat down with no cloud in the sky for competition.
 We took the Sky Road, an obvious choice on a day like this which provides the most amazing views of the Atlantic and the hundreds of islands that seem to hug the coastline like barren satellites.
 We stopped off at as many beaches as we could as the temperatures started to rise to a balmy 15 degrees and that’s when I found myself at Mannin Bay, barefoot without a cardigan or goosebump to be seen!

-Connemara is famous for its wild weather and landscape but few know the Connemara we got to experience last weekend.
+Connemara is famous for its wild weather and landscape but few get the chance to see the Connemara experienced last weekend.
 The turquoise waters, the white beaches, the burned cheeks from the Spring sun.
-If you ever find yourself as lucky as I was then please make sure to visit the beaches I have listed here.
-I’m sure they’re just as beautiful when weather is bit more turbulent, the seas furiously stormy and the wind blowing because that is the romantic view most have of the west coast but when the winds settle, the clouds part and the sea calms, well you have a pocket of paradise right before you.
+If you ever find yourself as lucky as we were then I have a list of beautiful beaches for you to explore.
+The beaches are just as incredible when the weather is a bit more turbulent too; the seas furiously stormy and the wind whipping the hair wildly across your face.
+Whatever the weather, I hope you get to explore these coastal Connemara gems!

 THE BEACHES OF CONNEMARA

 The water here is spectacular so no surprise that it’s a favourite spot for water sports.
 If you’re not too keen to brave the water by snorkelling then you can take a kayak out and spy the marine life swimming beneath you in crystal clear waters.
 It was empty when we were there and incredibly peaceful too so you might just get the water all to yourself.